Red Filters and Sky Contrast in Black and White

 How coloured contrast filters reassign tones in monochrome, and why a red filter darkens a blue sky while leaving clouds bright.

 A blue sky and white clouds are clearly distinct to the eye, yet panchromatic film often records them as a similar pale grey.
-The sky reflects abundant blue light, to which most emulsions are highly sensitive, so it prints lighter than expected and the clouds dissolve into it.
-A coloured contrast filter is the tool that separates them again.
+The sky dissolves into the clouds because it is made almost entirely of scattered blue light, and the emulsion is well able to see it.
+A coloured contrast filter is the tool that separates the two again, and to use one deliberately you need to understand what the sky is physically made of, what your film can see, and what it costs you in exposure.

 Image: Ansel Adams, “Mountain Tops, Low Horizon, Dramatic Clouded Sky, In Rocky Mountain National Park, Colorado” (c.
 1933–1942), U.S. National Archives, public domain